LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    is simply avoided by making a class an instance of itself.

 **method**
-   Same as in Smalltalk, a *method* is the actual code (i.e. predicate definition) that is run to answer a message.
+   Same as in Smalltalk, a *method* is the actual code (i.e., predicate definition) that is run to answer a message.
 Logtalk uses the words *method* and *predicate* interchangeably.